-A principal may appoint a monitor or monitors in the power of attorney who shall have the authority to request, receive, and compel the agent to provide a complete record of all receipts, disbursements, and transactions entered into by the agent on behalf of the principal, and to request and receive such records held by third parties.
+A principal may appoint a monitor or monitors in the power of attorney who shall have the authority to request, receive, and compel the agent to provide a record of all receipts, disbursements, and transactions entered into by the agent on behalf of the principal, to request and receive such records held by third parties and to request and receive a copy of the power of attorney.
+Nothing in this title shall be construed to impose a fiduciary duty on the monitor.